Wildlife Management Areas

 - Use of ATVs/UTVs from March 1 – Aug.
 31 EXCEPT squirrel hunters are allowed to use ATV trails during the spring squirrel season on certain WMAs, and EXCEPT certain trails may be open during this time period to provide access for fishing or other purposes, and EXCEPT allowed on Year-Round ATV/UTV Trails.

-- Operation of internal combustion engines within designated Limited Access Areas (LAAs) during the months of September through January.
+- Operation of internal combustion powered vessels within designated Limited Access Areas (LAAs) prohibited during the months of September through January.
 Trolling motors may be used to access and navigate within LAAs.
+Vehicles prohibited November through January.
+LAAs are on Atchafalaya Delta, Boeuf, Dewey W. Wills, Joyce, Manchac, Pass-A-Loutre, Pointe-Aux-Chenes and Russell Sage WMAs.
+See WMA maps for specific locations.

 Physically Challenged ATV and ATV/UTV Trails